 After completing the course the The B.Ed.
 Spl.
 Edu.
-LD Third Semester student-teachers will be able to
+HI Third Semester student-teachers will be able to-

-- Reflect upon current level of literacy skills of CO1-Explain theself. - Show interest Reflections on Literacy and begin working upon basic skills required to be active readers in Reading Comprehension. - control of own comprehension. - Show interest and begin working upon basic skills required to be independent writers - understanding adequate intent, audience and organization of the content. - Prepare self to facilitate good reading writing in students across the ages. - Find reading writing as learning and recreational tools rather than a course task - CO2-Explain the Developing Literacy Skills: Reading. - CO3-Explain the Practicing Independent Writing
+- Reflect upon current level of literacy skills of the self. - Show interest and begin working upon basic skills required to be active readers in - control of own comprehension. - Show interest and begin working upon basic skills required to be independent writers - understanding adequate intent, audience and organization of the content. - Prepare self to facilitate good reading writing in students across the ages. - Find reading writing as learning and recreational tools rather than a course task - Unit 1: C01-Explain the Reflections on Literacy and Reading Comprehension. - 1.C02-Explain the Developing Literacy Skills: Reading. - CO3-Explain the Practicing Independent Writing